julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, December 19, 2024.
+Friday, December 20, 2024.
 Quote of the day:

-> "Even death is not to be feared by one who has lived wisely." - Buddha
+> "Diligence is the mother of luck." - Ben Franklin